 Here are five content ideas to get you started on social media:

 This is an excellent way to connect with other healthcare professionals.
 Share your favorite healthcare stats in short and sweet posts.
-This also provides easy, snackable content for your patients as they go through your feed.
+This also provides accessible, snackable content for your patients as they go through your feed.

 Word to the wise here: Before you share someone else’s stats, make sure you do your research to ensure they come from a reliable source.